ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w4d4 - - - (REVIEW) day planning.md

   <!-- Nope, do not create Movie component  -->
 - Display number of movies in the Header component (Lifting state up)
   - Fix Delete functionality (Passing callback to grandchild)

-Forms: [2.5h]
-- functionality to add movies (Step 1: form with 1 field)
-- functionality to add movies (Step 2: form with multiple fields)
-  - as an exercise (see "React - Forms.md")
-- fix: routing (generate unique id's)
-- (extra) functionality to add movies (Step 3: extract to a separate component)
-- (extra) Handling multiple inputs with a single method

-Extra:
-- functionality for searchbox (asked in today's lab)